mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/release-notes/1.4.3/index.md

 - Fixed an issue where Kommander UI runs out of ports.
 This monitors ports and forces a restart if it runs out.

-- Fixed http proxing support in unidirectional environments (COPS-7078)
+- Fixed http proxing support in unidirectional environments (COPS-7078).

-- Updated Traefik Forward Auth to 3.0.3, pulling in a fix for URL pattern matching
+- Updated Traefik Forward Auth to 3.0.3, pulling in a fix for URL pattern matching.

+- Resolved UI issue where socks requests were timing out.

 ### Component Versions